Kerala Blasters brought Sandesh Jhingan to the limelight | Goal.com

 Jhingan was helped immensely by the club and also the large fanbase they had.
 The fans loved him and supported right from the start.
 Any footballer would have craved to be in his position.

-And now, they have mutually parted ways with the two parties looking to go in a different direction.
+And now, they are likely to part ways with the two parties looking to go in a different direction.
 The player had two more seasons left on his contract.
 The club could have held out for a transfer fee or could have denied him the move.
 Or the player too could have not accepted a pay cut.
-However, the Kochi-based club and the player have opted to go separate ways amicably.
+However, the Kochi-based club and the player are likely to do this amicably.

 Kerala Blasters deserves a lot of credit for the role they played in giving India a fine national team player.
 They picked him up from the player draft (twice!) and gave him a stage to perform.